 Rhythm control means reverting the erratic heartbeat back to a normal regular rhythm.
 This is called cardioversion.

 One method of cardioversion is to give your heart an electric shock.
 Another method is to use a medicine that may convert the heart rhythm back to a regular beat.
 One medicine used for rhythm control is amiodarone.
 Both of these methods have only limited success.
 Within a year after cardioversion, the heart has reverted back to AF in about half of cases.

 Cardioversion is more likely to be considered as a possible option in certain situations - for example:

-- If you have no other heart abnormality (lone AF, as described earlier).
+- If you have no other heart abnormality.

 - If you have acute heart failure or unstable angina which is being made worse by the irregular heartbeat of AF.